 - 6 Reasons Why We Changed Our Mind and Stopped Spanking

-- Identifying and Understanding the Red Zone with Your Spirited Child
+- Identifying and Understanding the Red Zone With Your Spirited Child

-- Transitions and Your Differently-wired Child
+- Transitions and Your Gifted Child

 Christians have very different ideas about why and how they discipline their children.
 The reasons will range from hyper-authoritarian to total lack of discipline.
 If I think about the reasons why we as Christians should discipline our children, they would boil down to a few central thoughts.